World Pasty Championships

 - Free to attend (with Eden admission)

-Take part in the sixth annual celebration of Cornwall's most famous dish; the pasty.
-The championships feature varieties from Cornwall as well as from around the world, and visitors are encouraged to come and take part in the entertainment.
+Join us for the sixth annual celebration of Cornwall's most famous dish; the pasty.
+The championships feature varieties from Cornwall as well as from around the world, and visitors are encouraged to come along or take part in the entertainment.
+There will be live music and comedy from Kernow King, Fisherman's Friends and Kathryn Williams.

-Watch Cornwall's best comedian get excited about the 2016 Championships!Play video
+Watch Cornwall's best comedian get excited about this year's Championships!Play video

 As the Eden Project is based in Cornwall, our World Pasty Championships celebrate the traditional Cornish pasty recipe, as well as some more unusual varieties.
 From the Americas to Australia, pasties derived from recipes passed down by Cornish emigrants over centuries are eaten and enjoyed by many millions of people.